Go to navigation Go to content

 This page will go over, in detail, many aspects of safe riding in Wisconsin.
 The Wisconsin Department of Transportation offers both basic and advanced motorcycle rider courses.
-In addition, you will find a wealth of information on the proper operation of motorcycles and road hazards that often cause motorcycle accidents in Wisconsin.
+In addition, you will find a wealth of information on the proper operation of motorcycles and road hazards that often cause motorcycle accidents.
+Please use the information below as a guide to the Motorcycle Safety portion of the Wisconsin DOT ‘s website.

 • Basic Motorcycle Rider Course- This course is designed for the beginner rider.
 The 16-hour course was developed by the Motorcycle Safety Foundation (MSF) and is presented by instructors who are certified by the MSF and WisDOT.
 Helmets are provided and the course takes place in a closed course to ensure rider safety.
 Six hours will be spent in the classroom and the other 10 will be spent on-cycle.
 Skills covered in the course include: preparing to ride, turning, shifting, braking, street strategies, special situations, increasing riding skills, maintenance and insurance.
 If you complete the course you will be given a waiver.
 This waiver will allow you to skip the Motorcycle in Traffic skill test required to obtain a class M (motorcycle) operator's license.

 • Experienced Rider Course- This course understands that a seasoned motorcyclist knows that riding requires knowledge, attention to the task at hand and sharp reflexes.
-To this end the WisDOT has created an experienced rider course aimed at helping bikers refine their skills.
+To this end the WisDOT has created an experienced rider course aimed at helping riders refine their skills.
 The five-hour course is designed to help experienced riders enjoy a safer motorcycling experience.

 • Proper Operation- This section goes over the proper handling of your motorcycle.
 Topics here include carrying passengers, side-by-side operations, lane splitting, road hazards, safe turns and parking.